AdobeDocs/experience-manager-65.ja-JP/help/sites-developing/multiple-inplace-editors.md

       + config (nt:unstructured) = nt:unstructured

     /**
-      * Configures one child editor for a subcomponent.
-The name of the this node will
+      * Configures one child editor for a sub-component.
+The name of the this node is
-      * be used as DD id.
+      * used as DD ID.
       *
-      * @prop type type of the inline editor. eg: ["image"]
+      * @prop type type of the inline editor.
+For example, ["image"].
-      * @prop title totle od the inline editor
+      * @prop title Title of the inline editor.
-      * @prop icon icon to represent the inline editor */
+      * @prop icon Icon to represent the inline editor.
+    */
     [cq:ChildEditorConfig] > nt:unstructured
       orderable